MarkCallow/gyp/README.md

     and bundle type.
 See [this .gyp file](test/mac/copies-with-xcode-envvars/copies-with-xcode-envvars.gyp) from the new test for the complete list and to see usage.

-    All GYP tests for Xcode, Make & Ninja formats pass on a Mac with these changes.
+    All GYP tests for Xcode, make & ninja formats pass on a Mac with these changes.

 2. The msvs generator supports Emscripten's [vs-tool](https://github.com/juj/vs-tool/) plug-in for Visual Studio 2010.
 That is, it recognizes the properties `vs-tool` offers to control the Emscripten compiler and linker.
 These properties can be included in an `msvs_settings` dictionary.
 Note this feature has only been tested with VS 2010.
 See branch `vs-tool_support`.

     All GYP msvs tests are expected to still pass.
 That will be tested soon.

+3. The make generator "sourceifys" source paths in `copies` that contain environment variables, e.g $(BUILDTYPE).
+Standard `gyp` only "sourceifys" paths without environment variables.
+The make generator also "sourceifys" paths specified in `library_dirs`.
+See branch `make_changes_copies`.

+    All gyp make, ninja and cmake tests pass on Linux with these changes.

-3. Various changes to the `make` generator to better support generating projects to build Android native applications.
+4. Various changes to the `make` generator to better support generating projects to build Android native applications.
 These include additions to the `make_global_settings` dictionary such as being able to create _simply expanded variables_ and to specify a `TARGET_ABI`.
 The latter becomes a component of `builddir` in the generated make files.
 They also in include changes to the handling of path relativization in various cases.
-See branch `make_changes`.
+See branch `make_changes_all`.

     These changes are a work in progress and are known to break several of the GYP `make` generator tests.

-Branch `master` contains 1 and 2 as of this writing.
+Branch `master` contains 1, 2 & 3 as of this writing.

-No. 1 has been submitted to Google but before merging they want tests.
-Test have finally been written, which has led to some code updates.
-It will be resubmitted soon.
+No. 1 has been submitted to Google complete with tests and is awaiting review.

 No. 2 will not be submitted upstream as there are no plans for `vs-tool` to support anything more modern than Visual Studio 2010.

+No. 3 may be submitted in future.

-No. 3 is not yet complete.
+No. 4 is not yet complete.

 GYP is a Python application requiring Python 2.7.